m4c0/gairleog/README.md

 ## Change log

-### Version 1.0.0-beta
+### Version 1.0.0-rc

-Work in progress.
+Mostly done.
+Work on final balancing.

 Known issues:

 * Web: Audio does not sync properly on certain browsers (won't fix)
 * Errors in resource files are only found when they are accessed.
-This means certain failures might only appear late in the game.
+This means certain failures might only appear late in the game. (won't fix)

 Where:

 * "won't fix" = will not fix in this version
 * "todo" = will be fixed before release of this version
 * no tags = no defined priority

+### Version 1.0.0-beta

+Not released

 ### Version 1.0.0-alpha